shinya7y/UniverseNet/docs/envs/README.md

 More details can be found in the conda environment file in this directory.
 Installation via `conda env create --file conda_env.yaml` is not supported.
 Some modifications (e.g., CUDA version, cocoapi from github) will be needed to do that.

+Versions used for measuring inference time may differ.
+Some values are new and others are outdated.